Why Are AP Physics 1 Labs Important?

 Lab 1: 1D and 2D Kinematics

-In this lab, students design and carry out experiments involving constant or accelerated motion in one or two dimensions.
-After collecting data from these experiments, students will produce graphs of position and velocity as functions of time to analyze the motion of objects accelerating horizontally.
-Finally, students will learn to relate the initial velocity of a horizontally launched projectile to the distance it travels before hitting the ground.
-This lab allows students to gain experience making measurements, graphing data, and applying mathematical routines.
+You will design and conduct experiments involving constant or accelerated motion in 1 or 2 dimensions.
+After collecting data from these experiments, you will produce graphs of position and velocity as functions of time to analyze the motion of objects accelerating horizontally.
+Finally, you will learn to relate the initial velocity of a horizontally launched projectile to the distance it travels before hitting the ground.
+This lab allows you to gain experience making measurements, graphing data, and applying mathematical routines.

 Lab 2: Newton’s Second Law

-This investigation allows students to design and conduct an experiment to determine how an object’s acceleration is related to the mass of the object and to the force applied to the object.
-Upon completing the experiment, students will be able to create graphs of acceleration vs. force and acceleration vs. mass and use the data to derive the mathematical form of Newton’s second law.
-This lab provides students with an opportunity to create and use graphical representations of data, explain sources of error in the data, and apply mathematical routines with the data.
+You will design and conduct an experiment to determine how an object’s acceleration is related to the object's mass and the force applied to the object.
+Upon completing the experiment, you can create graphs of acceleration vs. force and acceleration vs. mass and use the data to derive the mathematical form of Newton’s second law.
+This lab allows you to create and use graphical representations of data, explain sources of error in the data, and apply mathematical routines to the data.

 Lab 3: Circular Motion

-In this investigation, students design an experiment which will allow them to predict a conical pendulum’s period of motion.
-After completing the lab, students will be able to draw a free-body diagram representing an object moving as a conical pendulum and use Newton’s second law to analyze this motion.
-Students will also be able to use length measurements alone to predict a conical pendulum’s period.
-Through this, they will gain experience making measurements, analyzing data uncertainties, and applying mathematical routines.
+You will design an experiment that allows you to predict a conical pendulum’s period of motion.
+After completing the lab, you can draw a free-body diagram representing an object moving as a conical pendulum and use Newton’s second law to analyze this motion.
+You can also use length measurements alone to predict a conical pendulum’s period.
+You will gain experience making measurements, analyzing data uncertainties, and applying mathematical routines.

 Lab 4: Conservation of Energy

-In this lab, students design experiments to investigate the concept of conservation of energy by investigating changes in potential and kinetic energies.
-Upon completing the lab, students will be able to make accurate statements concerning the transfer of energy from a spring to a cart.
-Students will gain experience graphing data, using mathematical routines, identifying mathematical relationships between variables, and making scientific claims.
+You will design experiments to investigate the concept of energy conservation by investigating changes in potential and kinetic energies.
+Upon completing the lab, you can make accurate statements concerning energy transfer from a spring to a cart.
+You will gain experience graphing data, using mathematical routines, identifying mathematical relationships between variables, and making scientific claims.

 Lab 5: Impulse and Momentum

-This lab allows students to design experiments to investigate the forces and impulses associated with the interactions between carts during collisions.
-Moreover, students will investigate the concept of conservation of linear momentum and will be able to explain how a force is related to the change in momentum and impulse.
-Students will gain experience making measurements, graphing data, identifying relationships between variables, and making predictions based on scientific models.
+You will design experiments to investigate the forces and impulses associated with the interactions between carts during collisions.
+You will also investigate the concept of conservation of linear momentum and be able to explain how a force is related to the change in momentum and impulse.
+You will gain experience making measurements, graphing data, identifying relationships between variables, and making predictions based on scientific models.

 Lab 6: Harmonic Motion

-In this investigation, students will gain experience working with the motion of a pendulum and the factors that affect a pendulum’s period.
-After completing this lab, students will be able to create motion graphs representing a pendulum’s periodic motion and predict which properties (eg, force, acceleration, velocity) determine this motion.
-This lab gives students experience with creating graphs, designing experiments, identifying relationships among variables, and predicting natural phenomena based on their understanding of theories.
+You will gain experience working with the motion of a pendulum and the factors that affect a pendulum’s period.
+After completing this lab, you can create motion graphs representing a pendulum’s periodic motion and predict how properties such as force, acceleration, and velocity determine this motion.
+This lab gives you experience creating graphs, designing experiments, identifying relationships among variables, and predicting natural phenomena based on your understanding of AP Physics 1 exam theories.

 Lab 7: Rotational Motion

-This lab allows students to investigate how an object’s physical characteristics (eg, mass, radius, shape) affect its translational and rotational speeds as it rolls to the bottom of an inclined ramp.
-Upon completion of this investigation, students will be able to express an object’s motion using multiple representations and calculate the object’s total energy, angular momentum, and rotational inertia.
-Students gain experience in collecting and analyzing experimental data, designing experiments, and diagramming experimental setups.
+You will investigate how an object’s physical characteristics, such as mass, radius, and shape, affect its translational and rotational speeds as it rolls to the bottom of an inclined ramp.
+Upon completing this investigation, you can express an object’s motion using multiple representations and calculate the object’s total energy, angular momentum, and rotational inertia.
+You will gain experience collecting and analyzing experimental data, designing experiments, and diagramming experimental setups.

-Now you know why labs are an essential part of AP Physics 1.
-The more experience you have doing labs aligned to the AP Physics 1 curriculum framework, the better prepared you will be for the AP Physics 1 exam.
-To get a comprehensive plan with everything you need to know about the AP Physics 1 exam, check out our AP Physics Exam Guide and our AP Physics 1 Study Guide.
-With these resources at your disposal, you have everything you need to reach your goals in AP Physics 1!
+Now that we’ve talked about all labs in the AP Physics 1 lab manual, it’s time to start practicing.
+The more experience you have doing labs aligned with the AP Physics 1 curriculum framework, the better prepared you will be for the exam.
+To get a comprehensive idea on how to prepare for your exam check out our AP Physics 1 Study Plan.